benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 ## Promise terminology

 Terminologies include **pending**; **fulfilled**; **rejected, settled, resolved**.

-This Promise terminology is come from this Wonderful Blog: [Let's talk about how to talk about promises](https://thenewtoys.dev/blog/2021/02/08/lets-talk-about-how-to-talk-about-promises/).

 A promises's primary ***state*** is one of three mutually-exclusive values:
 - **pending** - the initial state of most promises, it hasn't been fulfilled or rejected